ChewKeanHo/license-proprietary/README.md

    4. **SHALL NOT** use the creators' name, brand, and trademark without their written notices for any endorsement of your pursue; AND
-   5. **SHALL NOT OWN** any copy of the Product by deleting them all from your posession if you do not have any procured the license grant; AND
+   5. **SHALL NOT OWN** any copy of the Product by deleting them all from your posession if you do not have any procured license grant; AND
 2. You're only allowed to use for commercial deployment as long as you:
    1. **SHALL** procure either given by or purchase the license grant from the copyright owner in written document; AND